Ambulance movie review: dead on arrival

 A screaming deluge of metal and rubber devoid of drama, suspense, and elegance.
 Instead it’s random vehicular chaos enacted with the same energy of a four-year-old smashing his toys into one another.

-Nostalgic without being mindlessly retro; a sweet, heartfelt girl-and-her-alien-robot-car action-adventure buddy dramedy that hits all the right notes.
-Hailee Steinfeld is terrific, and there’s not a whiff of Michael Bay to be found.
+Nostalgic yet not mindlessly retro, a heartfelt girl-and-her-alien-robot-car action-adventure dramedy that hits all the right notes.
+Hailee Steinfeld is terrific, and there’s nary a whiff of Michael Bay.

 This is ridiculous.